hashicorp/consul/website/source/docs/guides/minikube.md

 $ minikube start --memory 4096
 ```

 Next, let's view the local Kubernetes dashboard with `minikube dashboard`.
 Even if the previous step completed successfully, you may have to wait a minute or two for minikube to be available.
-If you see this message, try again.
+If you see an error, try again after a few minutes.

 Once it spins up, you'll see the dashboard in your web browser.
 You can view pods, nodes, and other resources.